ioannisam/PR-ML/README.md

 # Pattern Recognition and Machine Learning (PR-ML)

+**Authors**: Ioannis Michalainas, Maria Charisi

+**Date**: December 2024

-This repository contains the code and resources for the Pattern Recognition and Machine Learning project.
+This repository contains the code and resources for the `Pattern Recognition and Machine Learning` project.
 The focus of this project is on implementing and experimenting with various machine learning algorithms and pattern recognition techniques.

 ## Installation